tashajeske/Numerical-Solutions/Homework6.md

 -0.420292
 -0.833246
 ```
 Implicit Euler is more accurate than Explicit Euler for these specific problems.
 Explicit Euler provides an approximation to Example 7.3 that has an error of magnitude 10^77.
 While Implicit is still providing an approximation roughly twice the true value, it is much more accurate than Explicit Euler's method.
-These example problems show that Implicit Euler's method has a higher accuracy and is more robust.
+These example problems show that Implicit Euler's method has a higher accuracy and is more robust/stable.

 ### Problem 3: